Ackama paniculosa

-Ackama paniculosa, synonym Caldcluvia paniculosa, known as the soft corkwood, is a rainforest tree of eastern Australia.
+Ackama paniculosa, known as soft corkwood, is a rainforest tree of eastern Australia.
 It occurs from Ourimbah, Central Coast (New South Wales) at 33° S to Eungella National Park (20° S) in tropical Queensland.
 Other common names include corkwood, rose-leaf marara, brown alder and sugarbark.

 The habitat of Ackama paniculosa includes riverine, littoral, tropical, subtropical and warm temperate rainforests.
 It is also found in the ecotone of eucalyptus and rainforests.
 The tree may be identified in the rainforest by the unusually soft corky bark.

 Description

 A medium to large sized tree with a buttressed base.
 Sometimes over 40 metres tall and in excess of 90 cm wide at the butt.
 The trunk is cylindrical with soft corky bark, greyish fawn in colour.

 Leaves form in groups of five to seven leaflets, sometimes in threes.
 Leaves are hairy, opposite and toothed, 5 to 12 cm long.
 Creamy white flowers form on compound panicles in November.
 The fruit is a red capsule, containing a few hairy oval flattened seeds, 1 mm long.
 The fruit matures from February to June.